Looking for the best grain free cat food? Let us help you by giving you the winner right here: Purina Beyond Grain Free Cat Food

 Just because a cat food is grain free, though, this does not mean that it is completely rid of all carbohydrates.
 Often, grain free cat foods will contain starchy or carb-heavy vegetables like sweet potatoes, carrots, pumpkins or butternut squash in place of the grains, and these aren’t great for your cat’s diet all the time.

 They are often hard to digest, resulting in your cat vomiting or having irregular digestive patterns.
 Beware of other carbohydrates like oats, rice, lentils and quinoa too, as these are common culprits in grain free cat foods that are “natural” but still ultimately unhealthy for your cat.
+So which grain free dry food should you buy?

 What Foods Should You Buy?